PacktPublishing/Microsoft-Intune-Cookbook/README.md

 | -------- | ------------------------------------ | ----------------------------------- |
 | 1-14 | PowerShell 5 or 7 | Windows, Mac OS X |
 | 1-14 | A web browser | Windows, Mac OS X, and Linux (Any) |

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it](https://packt.link/free-ebook/9781805126546).

 ### Related products
 *  [[Packt]](https://www.packtpub.com/product/cloud-penetration-testing-for-red-teamers/9781803248486?utm_source=github&utm_medium=repository&utm_campaign=9781803248486) [[Amazon]](https://www.amazon.com/dp/1803248483)